xiix0/scam/README.md

-Try the Moo Shu Pork.
-It is especially good today.
+It usually takes more than three weeks to prepare a good impromptu speech.
+		-- Mark Twain